 You will be informed about the importance of religion in the Himalayas; this will be an asset to know about the unique religion of the Sherpa people and the way they have been living in the Everest Region/ Khumbu region for centuries.

-For the convenience of our client, a detailed itinerary of the Everest Base Camp Trek, cost, highlights, pictures, and the map have been provided.
+For the convenience of our client, a detailed itinerary of the Mount Everest Base Camp Trek, cost, highlights, pictures, and the map have been provided.

 Day 1: Arrival in Kathmandu, Nepal - 1,350 meters (4,430 feet)

-Day 2: Drive to Manthali and fly to Lukla 2,860 meters (9,383 feet) then hike to Phakding village - 2,610 meters (8,563 feet)
+Day 2: Drive to Manthali and fly to Lukla 2,860 meters (9,383 feet), then hike to Phakding village - 2,610 meters (8,563 feet)

 Day 3: Trek from Phakding to Namche Bazaar - 3,440 meters (11,286 feet)